 Look out for the purchase rate of interest and the annual fee when you’re comparing low rate credit cards.
 Although there are low rate credit cards from different institutions that are less costly to use for purchases, the Amex Low Rate offers the added advantage of purchase insurance.

 Important InformationThe American Express Low Rate Credit Card is no longer available for new applications as this credit card is no longer available to new customers.
-The credit card cannot be applied for, however, the information on this page has been kept for the benefit of existing customers and for those who are interested.
+The credit card cannot be applied for, however, our credit card review has been kept for the benefit of existing customers and for those who are interested.
 If you would like to compare other credit cards, click Low rate.

 Rewards credit cards